11

 Try to form a separate, recognized training group

-If recognition and sticking to the core lineage is important, you might organize a group who decides to deal with the head teacher's requirements and form a seperate group/school.
-This will be seen as a power play, burn tons of bridges with your local teachers and some of the other students as well.
+If recognition and sticking to the core lineage is important, you might organize a group who decides to deal with the head teacher's requirements and form a separate group / school.
+This will be seen as a power play, and burn tons of bridges with your local teachers and some of the other students as well.

 The head teacher may not accept it either.
 Or, the head teacher uses your group as a "weapon" to basically prop up and make the your current teachers look bad.